frozenzero123/YOGA-S740/README-EN.md

 ## how to use
-Apply the file to the downloaded [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg)
+Apply the file to the downloaded [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg)。At the same time, you need to check whether the contents in the config and kext/acpi folders correspond, and you also need to add platforminfo.